memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 **Save minimal configuration**

-Both `menuconfig` and `guiconfig`, have the _Save minimal config_ option.
+Both `menuconfig` and `guiconfig` have the _Save minimal config_ option.
 As the name implies, this option exports a minimal `Kconfig` file containing _all_ symbols that differ from their default values.
 This does, however, also include symbols that differ from their default values due to _other_ `Kconfig` fragments than your application's configuration.
 E.g., the symbols in the `Kconfig` files of the chosen board are saved in this minimal configuration file.

 Let's try this out with our settings for the `BOOT_BANNER` and `PRINTK` symbols.